x42/harvid/README.md

 and listen on specific interfaces only in case you do not want to expose access to your movie-collection.
 However, is no per request access control.
 See `harvid --help` or read the included man page for details.

+When used from ardour, ardour will automatically start the server when you open a video.
+Ardour searches $PATH or asks your for where it can find harvid.
+The easiest way is to simply run:

+	sudo make install

 Build-dependencies
 ------------------